-Scottish Adult Congenital Cardiac Service (SACCS)
+Scottish Adult Congenital Cardiac Service (SACCS) Strategy

-The Scottish Adult Congenital Cardiac Service based at the Golden Jubilee National Hospital is a nationally commissioned service.
-The service has been considering its way forward in the future delivery of this critical national resource.
-The service model described in the strategy review document will provide a clinical network that builds on the expertise from the national centre and provides support to the existing regional services.
-The SACCS Clinical Strategy will shortly be issued for consultation to NSD prior to submission to the NWTC Board.
+The Scottish Adult Congenital Cardiac Service based at the GJNH is a nationally commissioned service.
+The service has considered its way forward in the future delivery of this critical national resource.
+The service model described in the strategy review document provides a clinical network that builds on the expertise from the national centre and provides support to the existing regional services.